 These groups of IoT initiatives presuppose the use of various smart connected sensor devices and, therefore, require different expertise from your partner-to-be.
 It is a rare case when a vendor has successfully completed projects for both consumer and enterprise sectors.

 We at Velvetech are lucky to have worked in both sectors and helped our partners meet their business goals.
-As a result of our collaboration, CargoData Corporation (Ventura, CA) has secured its superior position in providing industry-leading cold chain monitoring solutions.
+As a result of our collaboration on industrial IoT software platform and smart devices development, CargoData Corporation (Ventura, CA) has secured its superior position in providing industry-leading cold chain monitoring solutions.

 Another case is when our partner has entered the wearables market with a revolutionary personal security device that helps law enforcement officials and rescue teams carry on their duties.